 Garnalencocktail

 This last one, Crangon crangon, is very tasty and a real treat if you can get your hands on some: the shrimp are smaller and browner in color than the pink ones, but the taste is also much more delicate and flavorful.
 Use them for shrimp cocktails, in warm seafood dishes or covered in whiskey cocktail sauce on a white roll.

-For festive occassion such as Christmas and New Years, often a shrimp cocktail will be part of the dinner course.
-Served in a glass, with some lettuce, parsley and a dollop of whiskey-cocktail sauce, it's a festive way to start a meal.
+For celebratory occasions such as Christmas and New Years, often a shrimp cocktail will be part of the dinner course.
+Served in a glass, with some lettuce, parsley and a dollop of whiskey-cocktail sauce, it's a festive way to start a meal - very seventies, in a way, and a nice change from red horseradish cocktail sauce.

-The sauce really makes or breaks the dish, especially if you use regular pink cocktail shrimp for lack of better, as I did.
-Make sure you make a larger batch of sauce, as it goes very well with other foods: especially with red meats or french fries!
+The sauce really makes or breaks the dish.
+Make sure you make a larger batch of sauce, as it goes very well with other foods, especially with red meats or French fries!

+Garnalencocktail